MR

 Step 1: Apply

-When you apply for life insurance, your completed application goes to the company’s underwriters, who will use it as a basis of consideration when determining whether or not they want to issue coverage.
+When you apply for life insurance, your completed application is sent to the company’s underwriters.
+They use this as a foundation for deciding whether to grant you coverage.

 Step 2: Assessment

-You are asked to provide evidence of insurability by answering questions and undergoing various medical tests.
-The underwriter reviews your application using a comprehensive manual that includes guidelines for assessing risk factors such as medical history, driving record, substance abuse history, and extracurricular activities.
+You must provide evidence of your insurability by answering questions and undergoing medical tests.
+Underwriters assess your application based on a comprehensive manual with guidelines for evaluating risk factors such as medical history, driving record, substance abuse, and extracurricular activities.
+For example, someone with a history of heavy drinking may be considered high risk compared to an individual with no such issues.
+Additionally, participation in high-risk activities like surfing or paragliding can affect the assessment.

-• MIB check: The Medical Information Bureau is a trade group that assists underwriters with information about your past medical records from previous life insurance applications to avoid fraud.
-The MIB shows information about any medical impairments, treatments, and diagnoses reported by other underwriters.
+• MIB Check: The Medical Information Bureau (MIB) provides information about your past medical records from previous life insurance applications to prevent fraud.

 Step 3: Decision